ismailceylan/type.js/readme.md

 parent mechanism can bubble.
 That means if you call parent method in a type, it'll let you to access parent type, obviously.
 If we call parent method in the method that we accessed from child then that make us dive one level deeper again in the inheritance.
 You can imagine that like `parent().parent()` and so on.

 parent methods can't be chained.
-That means you can't access parents of parents from one point. parent returns the value returned by the parent method.
+That means you can't access parents of parents from one point. parent returns the value returned by the inherited type's method.

 ### Let's create instances from types
 ```js